-Lisa Barrow is a senior economist and research advisor at the Federal Reserve Bank of Chicago and affiliated researcher at the University of Chicago Consortium on School Research.
+Lisa Barrow is a senior economist and economic advisor at the Federal Reserve Bank of Chicago and affiliated researcher at the University of Chicago Consortium on School Research.
 Her research focuses on a variety of education issues, including the impact of attending a selective high school on student outcomes, a randomized evaluation of computer-aided algebra instruction in large urban school districts, and evaluations of performance-based scholarship impacts on academic outcomes and student time use at the college level.
 Her prior research on school choice, education production, and the earned income tax credit has appeared in numerous economic and policy journals.
 Barrow has also been a visiting assistant professor at the School of Industrial and Labor Relations at Cornell University and a visiting lecturer at the Irving B. Harris School of Public Policy at the University of Chicago.
 Barrow received a B.A. in economics from Carleton College and M.A. and Ph.D. degrees in economics from Princeton University.

 GoCPS: A First Look at Applications and Offers